Cloudco Entertainment: History

-As Those Characters from Cleveland (1980s)
+As Those Characters From Cleveland (1980s)

-Holly Hobbie premiered in 1967 as a line of greeting cards by American Greetings.
+Holly Hobbie was created in 1967 as a line of greeting cards by American Greetings.
 Knickerbocker Toy Co. manufactured stuffed Holly Hobbie dolls from 1968 to 1983.
 The character's public appeal led to the formation of Those Characters From Cleveland, Inc. In 1972, the company introduced Ziggy, created by Tom Wilson, which soon had a newspaper cartoon strip generating significant additional income.
 Universal Press later purchased the creative rights.
-By 1977, Holly Hobbie became one of the top female licensed character in the world.
+By 1977, Holly Hobbie became one of the top female licensed characters in the world.

-Those Characters From Cleveland was started up by Tom Wilson on behalf of American Greetings in 1981 to handle its licensing business.
-The first property out of Those Characters was Strawberry Shortcake, which generated in 1981 $500 million in retail sales, followed by the Care Bears with $2 billion in sales over its first two year.
-The Care Bears were announced in 1982 with M.A.D., Marketing and Design Service of the toy group of General Mills, and launched in Spring 1983 with toys with a syndicated TV special.
+Those Characters From Cleveland, Inc. was started up by Tom Wilson on behalf of American Greetings in 1981 to handle its licensing business.
+The first property out of Those Characters was Strawberry Shortcake, which, in 1981, generated $500 million in retail sales, followed by the Care Bears with $2 billion in sales over its first two years.
+The Care Bears characters were announced in 1982 with M.A.D., Marketing and Design Service of the toy group of General Mills, and launched in Spring 1983 with toys and a syndicated TV special.

-With Topps' 1985 Garbage Pail Kids trading card series release, Ralph Shaffer, senior vice-president and creative head at From Cleveland, created the Madballs, balls with disfigured faces.
-AmToy, another American Greetings subsidiary, released them as toys in 1986 and reached the #4 on toy best-seller list by September of that year.
+Ralph Shaffer, senior vice-president and creative head at From Cleveland, oversaw the creation of Madballs, foam balls with disfigured faces.
+AmToy, another American Greetings subsidiary, released them as toys in 1986 and reached the #4 on the toy best-seller list by September of that year.

-With Mattel, Those Characters From Cleveland had launched the Popples in 1986. in 1986.
-In 1987, Those Characters came out with four plush variants that do more than just be huggable but playable to be introduced in 1988 through three toy companies.
+With Mattel, Those Characters From Cleveland launched Popples in 1986.
+In 1987, Those Characters came out with four different plush toys that do more than just be huggable, but playable, introduced in 1988 through three toy companies.